nerves-project/nerves_system_br/README.md

 and that when you unselect a configuration option, it will not disappear from the Nerves SDK root file system image until a clean build.

+## Built-in SDK Configurations

+Nerves comes with several configurations out of the box.
+These can be used directly or just as an examples for your own custom configuration.

+### nerves_bbb_defconfig

+This is the default configuration for building images on the Beaglebone Black.
+It is a minimal image intended for applications that do not require a lot of hardware or C library support.

+### bbb_linux_defconfig

+This configuration produces a Linux image.
+It is not useful for Erlang development, but it can be helpful when getting unfamiliar hardware to work.
+I use it to debug Linux kernel issues since most documentation and developers expect a traditional shell-based environment.

+### nerves_camera_defconfig

+This is the configuration that I'm using for my camera project.
+Normally it wouldn't be a part of the Nerves SDK, but it may be useful to others as an example.
+It requires a custom cape for the BeagleBone Black and uses the AM3359's PRU for the hard real-time parts of the project.
+Erlang is used for the rest.